About the Southern California Symposium

 Even for a place well-practiced at reinvention, Southern California faces an uncertain future.
 The climate and the demography have shifted.
 A deep transformation has reshaped the economy.
 The landscape itself is in flux as we reimagine where we live and how we move.

-The USC Price Center for Social Innovation is launching a new executive education program—the Southern California Symposium— that will challenge local leaders to think deeply and collaboratively about the region’s future and to develop long-term solutions.
-Over time the Symposium will emerge as an important venue for deliberation and innovation, and its alumni will serve as an interconnected and diverse cohort of change makers.
+The USC Price Center for Social Innovation’s executive education program—the Southern California Symposium— challenges local leaders to think deeply and collaboratively about the region’s future and to develop long-term solutions.
+The Symposium is emerging as an important venue for deliberation and innovation, its alumni serving as an interconnected and diverse cohort of change makers.

-The participants, 20-25 in all each year, will be selected from public service, politics, business, the arts, philanthropy and NGOs to represent a variety of interests, geographies, talents and experiences.
-Students will bring issues they grapple with in their civic and professional lives to the Symposium and will collaborate in the search for solutions.
-Upon successful completion of the program, students will receive an Executive Education Certificate in Social Innovation from USC.
+The participants, 20-25 in all each year, are selected from public service, politics, business, the arts, philanthropy and NGOs to represent a variety of interests, geographies, talents and experiences.
+Students bring issues they grapple with in their civic and professional lives to the Symposium and collaborate in the search for solutions.
+Upon successful completion of the program, students receive an Executive Education Certificate in Social Innovation from USC.

-The Symposium will meet for four weekend sessions from February to May, midday Friday through Saturday afternoon.
-Each session will feature interaction with a nationally recognized NGO leader or advocate.
-There will be intimate exchanges with panels of local policy makers, and learning sessions with prominent scholars on housing, transportation, economic development and health care.
-In addition, students will participate in an extended scenario-building exercise led by Spitfire Strategies.
-They will learn social innovation strategies from top practitioners and will get communications coaching from The Goodman Center.
+The Symposium meets for four weekend sessions from February to May, midday Friday through Saturday afternoon.
+Each session features interaction with a nationally recognized NGO leader or advocate.
+There are intimate exchanges with panels of local policy makers, and learning sessions with prominent scholars on housing, transportation, economic development and health care.
+In addition, students participate in an extended scenario-building exercise led by Spitfire Strategies.
+They learn social innovation strategies from top practitioners and receive communications coaching from The Goodman Center.

-Between sessions, students’ engagement and learning will continue online.
-Working in small groups, students will undertake case studies with hands-on instruction by USC faculty.
-Presentations on those projects, which will take on specific policy challenges, will be featured at a fifth session, an evening event in early June that will end the program.
+Between sessions, students’ engagement and learning continues online.
+Working in small groups, students undertake case studies with hands-on instruction by USC faculty.
+Presentations on those projects, which take on specific policy challenges, are featured at a fifth session, an evening event in early June that completes the program.